zuhaib26/django-meeting/README.md

 ```
 source meetingvenv/bin/activate
 ```
-see the requirement.txt file for package requirements Create a MySql database named scheduler
+see the requirement.txt file for package requirements.
+Create a MySql database named scheduler.
 In settings.py file update

 DATABASES = {